thachmpham/thachmpham.github.io/md/gdb/symbol.md

 <br>

 ### 2.2.
 Decode Symbol Table
 According to [man elf](https://man7.org/linux/man-pages/man5/elf.5.html), the symbol table is represented by the Elf64_Sym or Elf32_Sym struct.
-For a deeper understanding, we can manually decode it from the ELF file.
+For a deeper understanding, we will extract it from the ELF file and decode manually.

 :::::::::::::: {.columns}
 ::: {.column width=50%}